Kakan Rajputs: Jauhar of Kakan Kshatranis

 According to oral tradition, the women of the Kakan royal family (Rajvansh) were as brave as the men.
 Their courage and sacrifice are evident from the remains of female skeletons discovered in a well in Aldemau-Sarauda.
 It is said that when the men of the Aldemau-Sarauda royal family left for battle, British invaders sought to dishonor the women in their absence.
 In response, 52 fearless Kakan Kshatriya women of the Rajvansh fought back against the attackers.
 However, upon realizing their imminent defeat, they collectively jumped into a well, committing Jauhar to protect their honor.
 Their sacrifice became a symbol of unwavering courage, but it also dealt a heavy blow to the Aldemau-Sarauda Rajvansh, as the loss of their women left the royal men shattered, unable to restore their former strength and legacy.

-At this sacred site, 52 women of the Kakan Kshatriya royal family sacrificed themselves by jumping into a well together to protect their honor from invaders.
-Their remains are still preserved as authentic evidence of their bravery.

 Today, Kakans of Aldemau-Sarauda and Ghazipur are recognized for their historical land ownership and influence.
 Many Kakans who migrated from Uttar Pradesh to Bihar became landowners and zamindars especially in regions like Bhojpur, Saran and Shahabad.
 There, they served as vassals (military commanders) for the Ujjainiya Rajputs and even fought alongside Babu Veer Kunwar Singh during the 1857 revolt against Britishers.
 They continue to maintain a prominent socio-economic and political presence and influence in both Uttar Pradesh and Bihar.